abhiverse01/the-coders-handbook/Becoming an Expert Coder/C. Data Structures and Algorithms.md

           'F': ['C', 'E']
       }
       ```
-  - Graphs are widely used in networking (modeling connections), social networks, recommendation systems, and solving problems like the shortest path (Dijkstra’s algorithm).
+  - Graphs are widely used in networking (modelling connections), social networks, recommendation systems, and solving problems like the shortest path (Dijkstra’s algorithm).

 - **Heaps:**
   - A heap is a specialized tree-based data structure that satisfies the heap property.
 In a **max-heap**, for example, the parent node is always greater than or equal to its children.